|Best Management Practices for Nurseries||Resources from workshops, meetings, and mailings|

 - “Guidance to reduce the risk of Phytophthora and other plant pathogen introductions to mitigation sites” (aka “Guidance for environmental regulators to reduce the risk of Phytophthoras and other plant pathogen introductions to restoration sites”) – this document is intended for professionals involved in regulating mitigation and restoration.

 If you’ve attended one of our events, or just want to see what was covered, see below for more details and links to resources.
 Events are listed in reverse chronological order.
+Also included are updates sent to our mailing list.

 Healthy Plants Forever After: the online meeting of the Phytophthoras in Native Habitats Work Group.
 June 30, 2020 – Recording